-- DC.
-Approval criteria.
+- C. Approval criteria.
 Proposals to demolish a historic resource will be approved if the review body finds that one of the following approval criteria is met: - 1.
-Denial of a demolition permit would effectively deprive the owner of all reasonable economic use of the site; - Demolition of the resource has been evaluated against and, on balance, demolition has been found to be equally or more supportive of therelevant goals and policies of the Comprehensive Plan, and any relevant area plans than preservation, rehabilitation, or reuse of the resource.
+Denial of a demolition permit would effectively deprive the owner of all reasonable economic use of the site; - 21.
+Demolition of the resource has been evaluated against and, on balance, demolition has been found to be equally or more supportive of therelevant goals and policies of the Comprehensive Plan, and any relevant area plans, than preservation, rehabilitation, or reuse of the resource.
 The evaluation maymust consider factors such as: - a.
-The resource's age, condition, historic integrity, historic significance, design or construction rarity, and value to the community; - b.
-The economic consequences of demolition; - ac.
+The resource's age, condition, historic integrity, historic significance, design or construction rarity, value to the community, and association with historically marginalized individuals or communities; - b.
+The economic consequences for the owner and the community; - ac.
 The merits of demolition; - bd.
 The merits of development that could replace the demolished resource, either as specifically proposed for the site or as allowed under the existing zoning; - c.
 The effect demolition of the resources would have on the area's desired character; - d.
 The effect that redevelopment on the site would have on the area's desired character; - e.
 The merits of preserving the resource, taking into consideration the purposes described in Subsection A; and - f.
-Any proposed mitigation for the demolition. - 3.
+Any proposed mitigation for the demolition. - 2.
 The proposal is to demolish a contributing resource in a Conservation District or National Register District, and demolition of the resource will be mitigated to enhance, preserve, or restore the archaeological, architectural, cultural, or historic significance or integrity of the district.
 The mitigation must be responsive to the significance and integrity of the resource proposed for demolition.
 The evaluation must consider: - a.
-The resource's age, condition, historic integrity, historic significance, design or construction rarity, and value to the community; - b.
-The economic consequences of demolition; and - c.
+The resource's age, condition, historic integrity, historic significance, design or construction rarity, value to the community, and association with historically marginalized individuals or communities; - b.
+The economic consequences for the owner and the community; - c.
 Relevant goals and policies of the Comprehensive Plan.

-Criterion D.4 is a new approval criterion.
-Because of their singular historic significance (in the case of landmarks) and relative value to the community (in the case of Historic Districts), Historic Landmarks, Conservation Landmarks, National Register Landmarks, contributing resources in Historic Districts, contributing resources in Conservation Districts, and contributing resources in National Register Districts not zoned for single-dwelling use are not eligible to apply under this criterion.
-The criterion allows demolition of contributing resources in National Register Districts when the zoning is single dwelling and the resource is not a historic-level or conservation-level resource.
-Contributing resources in National Register Districts where the zoning is not single-dwelling may be approved for demolition review under criterion D.1, D.2, or D.3, but not under criterion D.4 due to the greater intensity of development allowed and greater public use generally experienced in the other zones.
-Criterion D.4 allows demolition of a contributing resource if the decision-maker determines that more affordable housing units available to those earning 60 percent of the area median family income or less will be created by demolishing the resource than could be created by preserving the resource.
+Criterion C.3 is a new approval criterion.
+Because of their singular historic significance (in the case of landmarks) and relative value to the community (in the case of Historic and Conservation Districts), Historic Landmarks, Conservation Landmarks, National Register Landmarks, contributing resources in Historic Districts, contributing resources in Conservation Districts, and contributing resources in National Register Districts not zoned single-dwelling use are not eligible to apply under this criterion (individual landmarks and contributing resources in Historic and Conservation Districts that happen to also be listed in the National Register cannot apply under this criterion).
+The criterion allows demolition of contributing resources in National Register Districts when the zoning is single dwelling and the resource is not a Historic-level or Conservation-level resource.
+Contributing resources in National Register Districts where the zoning is not single-dwelling may be approved for demolition review under criterion C.1 or C.2, but not under criterion C.3 due to the greater intensity of development allowed and greater public use generally experienced in the other zones.
+Criterion C.3 allows demolition of a contributing resource if the decision-maker determines that more affordable housing units available to those earning 60 percent of the area median family income or less will be created by demolishing the resource than could be created by preserving the resource.
 The evaluation must consider the resource proposed for demolition as well as the proposed use of the replacement building.
 Approval with conditions is allowed, consistent with the relevant sections related to issuance of permits after demolition review found in 33.445.
 Factors required by OAR to be considered are included.